thalytacf/microservice-design-challenge/design/architecture.en.md

 - Manages reading and writing operations.
 - The database can be replaced without affecting the upper layers.

-> Suggested example: **MongoDB**, due to its performance with JSON documents and scalability.
+>**Suggested database:** MongoDB, due to its performance with JSON documents and horizontal scalability.

 ---